 Agriculture in the Greenbelt

-The Greenbelt is a symbol of Canada’s rural traditions and shows viable and diverse agriculture in a near-urban setting.
-The Greenbelt ensures that there is a space in Ottawa where farming can supply part of local food needs.
+Farms in the Greenbelt are a symbol of Canada’s rural traditions, and they provide an example of how to practise viable and diverse agriculture in a near-urban setting.
+The Greenbelt also ensures that there is a space in Ottawa where farming can supply part of local food needs.

 Agriculture in the Greenbelt demonstrates sustainable agriculture in Canada’s Capital.
 Sustainable agriculture integrates environmental stewardship, economic profitability and social responsibility.
 The Greenbelt farming sector includes 5,400 hectares of good quality farmland.
 The land quality and the favourable climate mean that a wide variety of crops can be produced by Greenbelt farmers.

 Close to 1.5 million residents live in Canada’s Capital Region.
-This provides an opportunity to develop a vibrant, dynamic farming sector where small- and medium-sized farms can respond to local consumers’ demands.
-The popularity of the local food movement and the resulting demand creates a sustainable future for Greenbelt farms.
+This provides an opportunity to develop a vibrant, dynamic farming sector where small and medium-sized farms can respond to local consumers’ demands.
+The popularity of the local food movement and the resulting demand create a sustainable future for Greenbelt farms.

 Greenbelt farms are owned by the NCC and rented to farmers.
 The model of stable public ownership provides unique opportunities for new farmers to establish farms on quality farmland without needing large capital investments.
 If you are interested in renting a farm in the Greenbelt, visit our NCC Properties for Rent section.